Ghostwriter

 USB Sniffing and Programming

 This post is going to cover how to take a USB device and write software that can interact with the device without having publicly available documentation.
 I came about writing this post when I found an old AverMedia RECental USB button in a box of electronics.
 I wanted to repurpose the button and this is the result of that process.
 The device used while writing this tutorial was a very simple in that it only sent two different interrupts (pressed / released) along with a method to create LED animations.
+I only worked with interrupts and control transfers; I didn’t look into bulk transfers.

 Monitor Website Status with Twitter

 After spending many hours working on your website, you want to ensure that it stays up and running.
 There are many tools available to monitor the status of your website and infrastructure such as system logs for identifying bugs and monitoring how much traffic is being received.
 Then there are third party services like StatusCake and Uptime Robot that ping your servers frequently and attempt HTTP requests and compare the result to predefined rules.
+These services are great for monitoring uptime but they lack the ability to identify non-fatal server bugs on the website.
+Such bugs could include not being able to edit profiles, create new posts, etc.

 Website Admin Panel on Private Network